alemorm/foveated-imaging/content/posts/implementation.md

 {{< centertxt >}} ### Summed Area Tables {{< /centertxt >}}

 Iteratively applying low-pass filters to every pixel in an image, potentially performing hundreds of summations to compute the value of each pixel, is computationally demanding.
-This challenge becomes even greater as the image gets larger, due to the exponential increase in total pixels.
+This challenge becomes even greater as the image gets larger, due to the quadratic increase in total pixels.
 To mitigate this issue, we compute a [summed-area table][summedareawiki] (2) right after loading the image, reducing computation on each pixel to constant time and significantly accelerating the processing time (**Figure 3**).

 ![summedareatable]